KevinnZou/compose-swipebox-multiplatform/README.md

 ```

 Second, we need to define a nestedScrollConnection and set it to the modifier nestedscroll of the list so that we can intercept the scroll event
-and make the current opeing box swipe backward.
+and make the current opening box swipe backward.
 ```kotlin
 val nestedScrollConnection = remember {
     object : NestedScrollConnection {